Mediation for couples who live far apart don’t travel

 How long-distance mediation is done

 Mediation for couples who live far apart don’t travel is generally done by video conferencing, using Skype or other web-based technology.

 One of the parties is physically present and the other one is present through a Skype video conference.
 The agreements about different issues, like parenting plans, finances, and housing can be sent via email to both parties, as the mediation makes progress.

 This way, the decisions made are registered and shared so that nobody misses important details.

 The mediator will adjust the conversation and point a peaceful direction in order to help both parties to find a solution that everybody agrees with.

 The long-distance mediation can be as effective as traditional face to face mediation since the video will allow the mediator to evaluate aspects like body language and voice tone and the decisions can always be sent through email.

 Advantages of a long-distance mediation

 Mediation for couples who live far apart don t travel has two main advantages.

 The first one is that you can set your own schedule.
 Different than going to court, where you are subject to the court schedule, with the mediation you can find a suitable time to discuss the separation or divorce without sacrificing your agenda.

 You don’t need to skip work or miss important appointments.
 The long-distance mediation is a very flexible process.

-The second advantage is that the long distance mediation is a less traumatic encounter since you will not physically meet your ex-partner.
+The second advantage is that long-distance mediation is a less traumatic encounter since you will not physically meet your ex-partner.
 You may be hurt and feeling weak, and on top of that, you will have to discuss legal matters with someone you don’t even want to remember.
 So a video conference can be less distressful and help you solve all the issues involved in separation or divorce.

-So if a long distance mediation suits you best, you can count on one of our experienced mediators, from the Countrywide Mediation UK.
+So if a long-distance mediation suit you best, you can count on one of our experienced mediators, from the Countrywide Mediation UK.